mnater/Hyphenopoly/docs/Usage-of-devDependencies.md

 This will install and compile [binaryen](https://github.com/WebAssembly/binaryen).

 ## Use the tools
-With the tools mentioned above installed you can run the following scripts:
+With the tools mentioned above installed, you can run the following scripts:

 *   `npm prepare` - recreates a minified subset of the files in the `min`-directory.
 *   `npm test` - runs the tap tests for Hyphenopoly.module.js